-SUBMISSION OF STOCKHOLDER PROPOSALS FOR THE 2002 ANNUAL MEETING
+SUBMISSION OF STOCKHOLDER PROPOSALS FOR THE 2003 ANNUAL MEETING

-Stockholder proposals intended to be presented at the Company's 2002 annual meeting of stockholders must be received by the Company on or before February 23, 2002 in order to be considered for inclusion in the Company's proxy statement and form of proxy for that meeting.
+Stockholder proposals intended to be presented at the Company's 2003 annual meeting of stockholders must be received by the Company on or before December 16, 2002 in order to be considered for inclusion in the Company's proxy statement and form of proxy for that meeting.
 These proposals must also comply with the rules of the Securities and Exchange Commission governing the form and content of proposals in order to be included in the Company's proxy statement and form of proxy and should be mailed to: Secretary, Harvard Bioscience, Inc., 84 October Hill Road, Holliston, Massachusetts 01746.

-The Company's By-laws provide that any stockholder of record wishing to have a stockholder proposal that is not included in the Company's proxy statement considered at an annual meeting must provide written notice of such proposal and appropriate supporting documentation, as set forth in the By-laws, to the Company's Secretary at its principal executive office not less than 90 days or more than 120 days prior to the first anniversary of the date of the preceding year's annual meeting.
-In the event, however, that the annual meeting is scheduled to be held more than 30 days before such anniversary date or more than 60 days after such anniversary date, notice must be delivered not earlier than 120 days prior to the date of public announcement of the date of such meeting or (ii) 90 days prior to the date of such meeting.
+The Company's By-laws provide that any stockholder of record wishing to have a stockholder proposal that is not included in the Company's proxy statement considered at an annual meeting must provide written notice of such proposal and appropriate supporting documentation, as set forth in the By-laws, to the Company's Secretary at its principal executive office not less than 90 days or not more than 120 days prior to the first anniversary of the date of the preceding year's annual meeting.
+In the event, however, that the annual meeting is scheduled to be held more than 30 days before such anniversary date or more than 60 days after such anniversary date, notice must be delivered not earlier than 120 days prior to the date of such meeting and not later than the later of (i) 10 days following the date of public announcement of the date of such meeting or (ii) 90 days prior to the date of such meeting.
 Proxies solicited by the Board of Directors will confer discretionary voting authority on the proxy holders with respect to these proposals, subject to rules of the Securities and Exchange Commission governing the exercise of this authority.